HeliconiaIO/cleora/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to your taste.

 == Privacy ==
-Cleora blog theme uses LocalStorage to save the setting when customize the background colors.
+Cleora blogging theme uses LocalStorage to save the setting when customize the background colors.
 LocalStorage is necessary for the setting to work and is only used when a user change the customization settings.
 No data is saved in the database or transferred.

 == Copyright ==

-Cleora blog theme WordPress Theme, 2020 - 2022 heliconia.io
+Cleora blogging theme WordPress Theme, 2020 - 2022 fancytextpro.com
-Cleora blog theme is distributed under the terms of the GNU GPL.
+Cleora blogging theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by